ruasnv/ruasnv/README.md

-# Hi there, I'm Rua
+# Hi, I'm Rua

-🌸 2024 Goals: Learn more about machine learning, ai, nlp and use GitHub more!
+🌸 2024 Goals: Use GitHub more!

 ### Connect with me:
 &nbsp;&nbsp;